 34090 Montpellier

-Dear students, please find below the admission results for the MMOPKE program from the first round of exams for PASS and LAS students enrolled for the 2020–21 academic year.
+Dear students, please see the article below for the MMOPKE admission results from the first round of exams for PASS and LAS students enrolled for the 2020–21 academic year.

 PASS Results